go-dh/translation-toolkit/_i18n/en/conferences/conferences.md

 - \#DH2016 #fr-en-314
 - \#DH2016 #fra-eng-314

+For channels which don't support the notion of secondary hashtags, concatenate the tags:

+- \#DH2016-tr314
+- \#DH2016-fra-eng-314

 If translation efforts are taking place outside of twitter, descriptive links will also help interested volunteers keep track of the activities.

 Examples (given a request to translate from French to English at session 314 of the DH2016 Conference):